cakephp/docs/tl/console-and-shells/repl.rst

 The CakePHP app skeleton comes with a built in REPL(Read Eval Print Loop) that makes it easy to explore some CakePHP and your application in an interactive console.
-You can start the interactive console using
+You can start the interactive console using:

 .. code-block:: bash